Terenty Ivanovich Chemodurov

 Terenty Ivanovich Chemodurov (1849 – 1919), was a Russian servant.
 He was the personal butler of Tsar Nicholas II of Russia.

-He served the former Imperial family during their exile in Siberia during the Russian revolution.
-Shortly before the execution of the Romanov family, he fell ill and was interred in a prison hospital, where he was forgotten by the Reds (thus escaping execution together with the Romanovs) and then freed by the Whites.
+He served the former Imperial family during their exile in Siberia during the Russian Revolution.
+Shortly before the execution of the Romanov family, he fell ill and was interned in a prison hospital, where he was forgotten by the Reds (thus escaping execution together with the Romanovs) and then freed by the Whites.
 He is known as a witness of the imprisonment of the former imperial family.